Class 12- “ On The Face Of It ” Susan Hill

 Class 12- Play “On The Face Of It” Full Analysis

-Vistas, “On The Face Of It” by Susan Hill, Summary, Theme, Important Excerpts, Character Sketches, Extra Questions and Supplementary Reader Question Answers.
+Vistas, “On The Face Of It” by Susan Hill, Summary, Theme, Character Sketches, Extra Questions and Supplementary Reader Question Answers.

 Next on Vistas: Vistas “Memories Of Childhood” by Zitkala-Sa